ZacharyVernec/Recipes/roasted-cauliflower-rigatoni.md

 - 3| tablespoons pickled capers #TODO quantify in mL for ease of buying
 - 4| teaspoons roasted almond powder *pre-roasted not necessary*
 - 4| portions of rigatoni *consult package*
-- 1/2| cups of fresh flat-leaf parsley *roughly chopped* #TODO quantify
+- 1/4| cups of fresh flat-leaf parsley *roughly chopped, possibly more* #TODO quantify for ease of buying
 - 1/2| lemon
 - olive oil #TODO quantify
 - salt and pepper